 Melvin DeWayne Postlewait went to be with his Lord and Savior, Jesus Christ, on September 25, 2025, at 93 years old.
 Melvin was born on April 15, 1932, in Pueblo, Colorado.

-He went to Centennial High School and Graduated in 1970 from Southern Colorado State College with a bachelor’s degree in history.
+He went to Centennial High School and graduated in 1970 from Southern Colorado State College with a bachelor’s degree in history.
 Melvin owned the Spudnut Donut Shop in Pueblo and later the Sonic Drive Inn in Fountain, Colorado.

 Melvin liked fishing and gold panning, he was an influential part of the Republican Party for many years.

-802 Bonfoy Avenue, Colorado Springs, Colorado 80909.
-Final resting place and Marine Corp sendoff will follow the service at 12:00PM at the Pikes Peak National Veterans Cemetery, 10545 Drennan Road, Colorado Springs, Colorado 80925.
+Funeral Services will be held at 10:00AM, on Friday, October 10, 2025, at the Anchor Church, 802 Bonfoy Avenue, Colorado Springs, Colorado 80909.
+Final resting place and Marine Corps sendoff will follow the service at 12:00PM at the Pikes Peak National Veterans Cemetery, 10545 Drennan Road, Colorado Springs, Colorado 80925.
 Reception following the burial will be held at the Purple Heart Club, 2 Carson Circle, Fountain, Colorado 80817.